Tony Dokoupil: CBS Mornings

-Controversies
+Ta-Nehisi Coates interview and statements about Israel

 On September 30, 2024, Dokoupil discussed the Israeli-Palestinian conflict with author Ta-Nehisi Coates during the latter's appearance on CBS Mornings to promote the book The Message.
-Dokoupil implied that the book "reads like the work of an extremist" and questioned Coates about Coates's view regarding Israel's right to exist.
-Some CBS staffers were angered by the interview and CBS executive Adrienne Roarke said that an internal review found that it did not meet network standards.
-Dokoupil was defended by Paramount chair Shari Redstone and other CBS staffers, including chief legal correspondent Jan Crawford, who said that a journalist is obliged to ask tough questions when interviewing someone presenting a one-sided view.
+Dokoupil implied that the book reads like the work of an extremist and questioned Coates about his opinion regarding Israel's right to exist.
+Some CBS staffers were angered by the interview, and CBS executive Adrienne Roark said that an internal review found that it did not meet network standards.
+Shortly after the October 7 attacks, Dokoupil had spoken about how he struggled to separate his views as a journalist from his fear for the safety of his children from his first marriage, who live in Israel with their mother.

+Dokoupil was defended by Paramount chair Shari Redstone and other CBS staffers, including Jan Crawford, who argued that Dokoupil was journalistically correct to challenge Coates's argument.

-The following April, Dokoupil interviewed North Carolina Tar Heels football head coach Bill Belichick for CBS’ Sunday Morning program.
-The six-time Super Bowl-winning coach insisted that segment was intended to promote his book, The Art of Winning: Lessons from a Life in Football.
-However, CBS stated it informed Belichick that Dokoupil would discuss a wide variety of topics, including the 73-year-old’s relationship with Jordon Hudson, 24, who immediately shut the interview down when a question about how they met came up.
-“There were no preconditions or limitations to this conversation,” the network said.
-Belichick felt the piece that aired painted Hudson as “attempting to control the conversation — which is simply not true.”
+The following April, Dokoupil interviewed North Carolina Tar Heels football head coach Bill Belichick and his girlfriend, Jordon Hudson, for CBS' Sunday Morning.
+The six-time Super Bowl–winning coach insisted that the segment was intended to promote his football memoir, The Art of Winning.
+However, CBS stated that it had informed Belichick that Dokoupil would discuss a wider variety of topics, including the 73-year-old’s relationship with Hudson, 24, who immediately told Belichick not to answer the question about how they met when Dokoupil asked him about it.
+"There were no preconditions or limitations to this conversation," the network said.
+Belichick felt that the final piece that aired painted Hudson as "attempting to control the conversation — which is simply not true".